Pfizer says its COVID-19 vaccine protects younger teens

 Most COVID-19 vaccines being rolled out worldwide are for adults, who are at higher risk from the coronavirus.
 Pfizer’s vaccine is authorized for ages 16 and older.
 But vaccinating children of all ages will be critical to stopping the pandemic — and helping schools, at least the upper grades, start to look a little more normal after months of disruption.

-In a study of 2,260 U.S. volunteers ages 12 to 15, preliminary data showed there were no cases of COVID-19 among fully vaccinated adolescents compared to 18 among those given dummy shots, Pfizer reported.
+In the vaccine study of 2,260 U.S. volunteers ages 12 to 15, preliminary data showed there were no cases of COVID-19 among fully vaccinated adolescents compared to 18 among those given dummy shots, Pfizer reported.

 It's a small study, that hasn't yet been published, so another important piece of evidence is how well the shots revved up the kids’ immune systems.
 Researchers reported high levels of virus-fighting antibodies, somewhat higher than were seen in studies of young adults.